MicrosoftDocs/appcenter-docs/docs/distribution/uploading.md

 ## Link to Releases

-Once you've released successfully, your testers can access the release through email, logging onto App Center, or through a direct link.
+Once you've released successfully, your testers can access the release through email, logging in to App Center, or through a direct link.

 You can find links to specific releases on the release page for private destinations.
 ![Install button](~/distribution/images/installButton.png)